-You should plan on arriving between 3 and 5 p.m. on Sunday, June 23rd for the first one-week camp and the two-week camp OR June 30 for the second one-week camp.
-You should register during this time at The DeMoss Learning Center, Room 2172 (The Debate Center) on the Liberty Campus (see enclosed map).
-At registration you will receive camp materials and your room assignment.
-You should be prepared to pay the remaining balance of your institute fee at registration.
-Make your check payable to Liberty University Debate (We accept cash, checks, Credit Cards).
+Students should plan on arriving between 3 and 5 p.m. on Sunday, June 21nd for the first one-week camp and the two-week camp OR June 28 for the second one-week camp.
+Camp registration during this time will be held at DeMoss Hall, Room 2172 (The Debate Center) on the Liberty Campus.
+At registration, students will receive camp materials and their room assignments.
+The remaining balance of the institute fee will be due at registration.
+Checks should be made payable to Liberty University Debate.
+We accept cash, checks, and Credit Cards.

-Please inform your parents that they should pick you up between 9 and 11 a.m. on June 29 (one week camp) and July 6 (two-week camp AND second one-week camp).
+Students should be picked up between 9 and 11 a.m. on June 27 (one week camp) and July 4 (two-week camp AND second one-week camp).

-Bedding (pillow, sheets [for a single bed] and blanket), towels, comfortable clothes, toiletries, money ($30) for photocopying while at the University of Virginia Library (three week campers only), debate supplies (pens, highlighters, file folders, flow (legal) pads), spending money for extras (snacks, laundry, purchasing extra debate evidence, etc.), alarm clock, radios, baseball/softball glove, bathing suit, and tennis shoes for basketball, instruments or costumes for talent show.
+Bedding (pillow, sheets [for a single bed] and blanket), towels, comfortable clothes, toiletries, money, debate supplies (pens, highlighters, file folders, flow (legal) pads), spending money for extras (snacks, laundry, purchasing extra debate evidence, etc.), alarm clock, radios, baseball/softball glove, bathing suit, and tennis shoes for basketball, instruments or costumes for talent show.
 Students may bring radios, CD players, and laptop computers (students will have access to university computers during the institute) to the institute at their own risk.
 The Liberty Debate Institute assumes no liability for the loss of personal property during the institute.
-Home School Debaters should bring dress clothes for the final day tournament (otherwise see the dress code below).

 You may request a roommate by e-mailing the institute (firstname.lastname@example.org).
 Requests are usually granted.
 Requests must be made by both parties.